India top judges: Democracy is in danger

 India Supreme Court judges: Democracy is in danger

-Four of India's most senior Supreme Court judges have publically challenged the authority of the head of the judiciary - in an unprecedented move.
+Four of India's most senior Supreme Court judges have warned that democracy is under threat because of the way the court is being run.

-In a letter and a press conference, the judges said the chief justice was assigning cases to benches of his preference, breaching court rules.
+In the first ever news conference by sitting judges at India's top court, they said Chief Justice Dipak Misra was ignoring rules and assigning cases according to his own preferences.

-Democracy would not survive in India unless the court's regulations were followed, they added.

 - The crisis facing India's Supreme Court